-Why doesn’t this method always work well?
+Why doesn’t this method work?

 The main problem is the size of the bike is not solely determined by the wheel size of the bike.
 The size of the frame and design of the geometry also matter.
 This is why the same company can have two 20 inches bikes that are designed to fit children of completely different heights.
-An example of this is illustrated below.
-Notice how both bikes have 20 inch wheels but the bike in figure 1 has a smaller wheelbase and lower seat position.
-This bike has been specifically designed for a smaller kid.
+An example of this is illustrated below when comparing Guardian’s 20 inch small vs 20 inch large kids bike sizes.

 Here is an easy step-by-step guide for measuring your child’s inseam: